SarahZimmermann-Schmutzler/juice_shop_challenges/client_side_xss_protection/README.md

 - And the the details of the xss-User like that:
 <img alt="details_xss_user" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/details.png"></img>

-- <ins>BUT</ins>: Placing the payload in the register form and causing the alert window seems to have worked.
-But why isn't there any confetti and congratulations-message showing up?
-The task is also not checked off on the scoreboard.

 ## Summary
 In this challenge there is given a scenario of **XSS - Cross-Site Scripting**.
 A JavaScript code should be placed in a proper source causing the popup of an alert window every time the administration page is opened.